ydf0509/nb_ai_context/README.md

 🚀 **An extremely powerful AI context generator** - Merge any IT project into a single structured Markdown document for AI LLMs or RAG knowledge bases.

+**🔥 God-tier Use Case: Chat with AI about your project anytime, anywhere** - Before leaving work or going on vacation, run `AiMdGenerator` to get a single merged markdown.
+You can then have precise conversations with AI about your project code while on the subway or before bed.
+You can't carry your programming computer everywhere, but your phone is with you 24/7.
+Upload the document to `Google AI Studio` - its code understanding and generation capabilities far surpass average programmers.
+Use natural language on your phone to effortlessly command your tens of thousands of lines of code.This is like a total game-changer: it gives someone with just a smartphone a wider perspective and far more flexible thinking than someone glued to their computer, obsessing over their IDE.
+This is what AI empowerment for programmers looks like at its ultimate level.

 ## What is nb_ai_context?

 nb_ai_context is not simply merging project file code, it is a context optimization tool specifically designed for AI code interaction, with the core goal of reducing AI illusions.